ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 documentation within the ``doc/_build/html/`` directory directly to the ``gh-pages`` branch and then `enabling GitHub pages`_.

-Building Your Documentation within GitHub
+Building your documentation within GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 While you could manually upload your auto-generated documentation for each
 release using your own local GitHub credentials, the best practice is to have